What is carbon pricing?

 Fact: Research shows that people in B.C. — where the provincial government sends out rebates from its carbon tax — pay less tax than they did before the carbon price was implemented.

-Myth: Renewable energy is too expensive
+Renewable energy is increasingly affordable

 Fact: The price of renewable energy is now equal to or cheaper than coal power.
 Fossil fuels only appear to be affordable due to government subsidies ($3B a year in Canada) and the absence of a price on carbon emissions.